silvest/HEPfit/Doxygen/INSTALL.md

 -----------

-You can find here a short description of what to do to be able to compile and use SusyFit on your computer.
+You can find here a short description of what to do to be able to compile and use HEPfit on your computer.

 Dependencies